 The influence of the rental market.
 A significant proportion of the housing market is now within the private rental market – and estimated 5 million households.
 So it’s important to bear in mind what any change in the size of that could have on house prices.

 The furlough scheme has no doubt helped some renters to keep on paying the rent.
 The ban on evictions has created a ticking time bomb that at some point will either explode, or have to be defused.

 Will many landlords opt (and be able) to hold on for the long term?
 Will many decide to continue the trend that has been developing over the last couple of years, mostly as a result of tax changes, and sell up?
 May some take advantage of any opportunities to enter the market?

 The impact of overseas investors.
 Overseas investors have pumped a lot of money into the UK property market in recent years.
 To what extent they keep on, or stop, could have a big impact on the market.
 Some, such as Chinese investors, might even see the UK as a safer haven for their money and look to invest more.

 The value of the pound could make it even more attractive for overseas investors to invest in UK property.
 If prices actually fall as a result of reduced domestic demand overseas demand could accelerate even faster.

-At the end of the day of course, the fact is that we don’t know what affect Covid-19 will have on house prices, the property market nor anything else for that matter.
+At the end of the day of course, the fact is that we don’t know what affect Covid-19 will have on house prices over the next few years, the property market nor anything else for that matter.
 If you read other articles on this topic by someone who claims to know they are doing little more than guessing.
 But the factors we have looked at here most certainly are the factors that we need to keep an eye on over the coming months and years.